Simucube/simucube-docs.github.io/docs/ActivePedal/Items needed.md

 For systems with total of two or three ActivePedals:

 * 1 or 2 **ActivePedal Add-on set(s)**.
-Note that each of these remove the need for comaptible passive pedal.
+Note that each of these remove the need for compatible passive pedal.

 ## Optional items

 * ActivePedal Base plate.
-This may ease installataion on rig and add ergonomic.
+This may ease installation on rig and improve ergonomics.

 ## ActivePedal package contents